agregson/fitzlab/protocol_bacterial_mv.md

     pellet as possible.

 14. Resuspend membrane vesicle pellet in 50 mM HEPES buffer and using serological pipet transfer the suspension to 50-mL conical tubes.
 Balance tubes with cold 50 mM HEPES using a scale.
-    1. We do a two spin wash of the vesicle pellet
+    1. We do a one spin wash of the vesicle pellet
     2. Fill tubes leaving only a few millimeters of empty space.
     3. Tubes must be weighed within 0.1 – 0.2 g of one another

-16. Spin samples in Sorval Legend XTR, 16,000 g (9,750 RPM with F13-14-50cy) for 30 minutes at 4 degrees C.
+16. Spin samples in ultracentrifuge, 120,000 g (32,000 RPM with SW 41 Ti) for 30 minutes at 4 degrees C.
-    1. This is saved as Program ? on the Sorval Legend XTR centrifuge
+    1. This is saved as Program ? on the Optima L-70k Ultracentrifuge
     2.  *Pellet* after this step contains the membrane vesicles.
     3. Discard the supernatant.
-	4. Wash 1 completed

-17. Again, use a serological pipet to carefully aspirate the supernatant from the samples.
-Use a pipetman to remove as much supernatant from the pellet as possible.

-18. Resuspend membrane vesicle pellet in 50 mM HEPES buffer and using serological pipet transfer the suspension to 50-mL conical tubes.
-Balance tubes with cold 50 mM HEPES using a scale.
-    1. Fill tubes leaving only a few millimeters of empty space.
-    2. Tubes must be weighed within 0.1 – 0.2 g

-20. Spin samples in Sorval Legend XTR, 16,000 g (9,750 RPM with F13-14-50cy) for 30 minutes at 4 degrees C.
-    1. This is saved as Program ? on the Sorval Legend XTR centrifuge
-    2.  *Pellet* after this step contains the membrane vesicles.
-    3. Discard the supernatant.
-	4. Wash 2 completed

 21. Using serological pipet, resuspend pellet in 200-400 mcL of 50 mM HEPES